Leading AI Innovation in Health Care

 - Evaluate the current and potential impacts of artificial intelligence technologies on health care systems, including patient care, clinical practices, and organizational operations.

-- Identify opportunities for AI integration and experimentation within their own health care organizations, leveraging insights from successful health tech companies and medical AI labs.
+- Identify opportunities for AI integration and experimentation within your own health care organizations, leveraging insights from successful health tech companies and medical AI labs.

 - Develop a strategic framework for fostering innovation and collaboration with AI-driven startups, venture studios, and research institutions to advance health care delivery and outcomes.